JianjianSha/spiders_autohome/README.md

 # spiders
-many kinds of tricks using in web crawling
+many kinds of tricks used in web crawling